Staff

 Elaine Jing Zhao | CO-director

-Dr. Elaine Jing Zhao is Senior Lecturer in the School of the Arts and Media at the University of New South Wales, Sydney.
-Elaine researches cultural production, industry transformations and governance challenges in digital media economy.
-Her main interest is the social, cultural and economic implications of digital technologies and platforms in transitional China and beyond borders.
+Dr Elaine Jing Zhao is Associate Professor in the School of the Arts and Media at the University of New South Wales, Sydney.
+Elaine’s broad research interest lies in cultural production, industry transformations and governance challenges in digital media economy.
+Her work addresses the social, cultural and economic implications of digital technologies and platforms in transitional China and beyond borders.
+She has published extensively on media and cultural policy, cultural production, creative labour, and informal media economy in a context increasingly mediated by platforms, algorithms, data.

 Adam Fish

-Dr. Adam Fish is a Scientia Associate Professor in Media at the University of New South Wales, in Sydney, Australia.
-He is a cultural anthropologist, and documentary video producer who works across social science, computer engineering, environmental science, and the visual arts.
-Adam employs ethnographic, participatory, and creative methods to examine digital industries and digital activists working networked technologies: television, video, the internet, and newer platforms such as drones and other remote sensors.
+Adam Fish is an Associate Professor in the School of Arts and Media at the University of New South Wales.
+He is a cultural anthropologist, documentary video producer, and interdisciplinary scholar who works across social science, computer engineering, environmental science, and the visual arts.
+Dr. Fish employs ethnographic, participatory, and creative methods to examine the social, political, and ecological impacts of new technologies.
+His current project focuses on how Aboriginal and Torres Strait Islander peoples and other First Nations communities are involved in renewable energy industries.

 Ramaswami Harindranath